markshuttle/rethinkdb-snap/README.md

 RethinkDB starts on boot after the snap is installed.
 The launch script is `bin/snap-launch.sh` which is also executable as `rethinkdb.launch` after installation.
 RethinkDB itself is executable directly as `rethinkdb`.

+## Feedback

+I am `sabdfl` on Freenode, feedback to me directly or in #snappy on Freenode please.

+If the snap proves useful I can rework this as a PR for RethinkDB itself, enabling snaps to be published automatically to the edge channel in the store from Travis hooks.